alexyu56709/Mirror-Dungeon-Bot/README.md

 - ## Selects Floor Packs
   - Avoids packs with high mortality rate and long fights such as: <p>
-  **The Noon of Violet, Murder on the WARP Express, Full-Stopped by a Bullet, Timekilling Time, Nocturnal Sweeping** and some other.
+  **The Noon of Violet, Murder on the WARP Express, Full-Stopped by a Bullet, Timekilling Time, Nocturnal Sweeping, To Claim their Bones** and some other.
   - Prioritizes floors with unique ego gifts such as: <p>
-  **The Outcast, Hell's Chicken, To Claim their Bones** and some other.
+  **The Outcast, Hell's Chicken** and some other.

 - ## Selects the best next node
   - The choice priority order: <p>